U.S. Visa Requirements for Mexican Citizens

 • Police certificates or court records

-Only documents issued by the Mexican Ministry of Foreign Affairs (SRE), such as Mexican passports, Identity and travel documents (Documento de Identidad y Viaje) are considered acceptable for U.S. visa issuance.
+Only documents issued by the Mexican Ministry of Foreign Affairs (SRE), such as Mexican passports, Identity and travel documents (Documento de Identidad y Viaje), are considered acceptable for U.S. visa issuance.
 Mexican civil documents submitted for U.S. immigration purposes must be accompanied by certified English translations if originally issued in Spanish.
-The USCIS requires translations to include a full and accurate translation,
+The USCIS requires translations to include a full and accurate translation, translator certification, and a signed statement of accuracy.
+If you need certified translations for your U.S. visa application, you can upload your documents to Translayte and get accurate, USCIS-compliant translations delivered quickly and securely.
+Request a free quote.

 Visa Type

-Approximate Fee
+Approximate fee

 Notes